 Implementing a brief relaxation ritual, such as meditation, deep breathing, or light yoga—even 10 minutes of guided meditation—can reduce heart rate, calm the nervous system, and facilitate restful sleep.

-Sleep Quality is of more value to health than duration alone.
+Sleep quality is of more value to health than duration alone.
 Disrupted sleep architecture, characterized by frequent awakenings or morning grogginess, signals a need for intervention.

 Establishing a bedtime ritual, including dimming lights, avoiding evening caffeine, and maintaining a consistent sleep schedule, can cue the body for rest.
 Add relaxing touches such as lavender or a weighted blankets to improve your sleep.